superwall/Superwall-iOS/Sources/Paywall/Documentation.docc/SettingUserAttributes.md

 }
 ```

 Then, when you set up your paywall, you can reference the attributes in its text variables.
-For more information on how to that, [see our docs for variables in the dashboard](https://docs.superwall.com/docs/variables).
+For more information on how to that, [see our docs for configuring variables in the dashboard](https://docs.superwall.com/docs/configuring-a-paywall#configuring-variables).

 In the future, you'll be able to use user attributes to: